sharedchains/bpmn-js-modeler-demo/README.md

 You need a [NodeJS](http://nodejs.org) development stack with [npm](https://npmjs.org) installed to build the project and try our example.

-You need to check out also our latest bpmn-js branch version and link it to modeler.
-That’s why we are waiting for bpmn-js integration to create modeler pull request.
+You need to check out also our latest bpmn-js branch version and link it to this project.
+That’s why we are waiting for bpmn-js integration to create Camunda modeler pull request.
 Follow this steps:

 - **Clone our bpmn-js repository** from [here](https://github.com/sharedchains/bpmn-js.git), and checkout branch **feature/multipleDiagram**